telerik/teststudio-docs/docs/automated-tests/data-drive-test/local-data-driven-test.md

 ![execute-data-driven-test](/img/automated-tests/data-drive-test/local-data-driven-test/execute-data-driven-test.png)

-Observing the test run, you will see that the 5 steps recorded in the test will be executed three times in a row.
-The difference for each of these iterations will be the product name entered in the _Search_ field and it corresponds to each of the products listed in the data table.
+Observing the test run, you will see that the 5 steps recorded in the test will be __executed three times in a row__.
+The __difference for each of these iterations will be the product name entered in the _Search_ field__ and it corresponds to each of the products listed in the data table.

 Once the test run finishes, you will see the quick execution results populated in the _Test Pane_.
-The results for each iteration are listed separately and you can switch between these from the _Iterations_ dropdown.
+The __results for each iteration are listed separately__ and you can switch between these from the _Iterations_ drop-down.

 ![iterations-dropdown](/img/automated-tests/data-drive-test/local-data-driven-test/iterations-dropdown.png)